Set up an appliance for physical servers

 - Extract the contents from the zipped file.
 Launch the PowerShell console with administrative privileges.

-- Execute the PowerShell script to launch the appliance web application.
+- Execute the PowerShell script to launch the appliance configuration manager.

-- Configure the appliance for the first time, and register it with the Azure Migrate project.
+- Configure the appliance for the first time, and register it with the project using the project key.

 Download the installer script